inmhallur/reading-list/README.md

 - http://a.co/dIDDNyH (Start with Why: Great Leaders Inspire Everyone to Take Action [Simon Sinek])
 - http://a.co/8tVS8Tc (Leaders Eat Last: Why Some Teams Pull Together and Others Don't [Simon Sinek])
 - http://a.co/885xxkp (All Marketers are Liars: The Underground Classic That Explains How Marketing Really Works -- and Why Authenticity is the Best Marketing of All [Seth Godin])
+- http://a.co/7NEo83B (Getting to Yes: Negotiating Agreement Without Giving in)

 ## Food